paul-brtd/FatesList/README.md

 **Make sure /home/meow exists and you are logged in as meow while running Fates List. fates.sock is the main site socket and fatesws.sock is websocket socket**

-FOR PYTHON 3.11: Compile yarl, frozendict and aiohttp from github manually.
+PYTHON 3.11: Compile yarl, frozendict and aiohttp from github manually.
 Compile asyncpg/uvloop from github manually after patching setup.py to remove the cython version check